 In Visual Arts in Practice, students respond to authentic, real-world stimulus (e.g. problems, events, stories, places, objects, the work of artists or artisans), seeing or making new links between art-making purposes and contexts.
 They explore visual language in combination with media, technologies and skills to make artworks.

 Throughout the course, students are exposed to two or more art-making modes, selecting from 2D, 3D, digital (static) and time-based and using these in isolation or combination, as well as innovating new ways of working.

 When responding, students use analytical processes to identify problems and develop plans or designs for artworks.
-They use reasoning and decision-making to justify their choices, reflecting and evaluating on the success of their own and others' art-making.
+They use reasoning and decision-making to justify their choices, reflecting and evaluating on the success of their own and others' art- making.
 When making, students demonstrate knowledge and understanding of visual features to communicate artistic intention.
 They develop competency with and independent selection of media, technologies and skills as they make experimental and resolved artworks, synthesising ideas developed throughout the responding phase.

-Learning is connected to relevant industry practice and opportunities, promoting future employment and preparing students as agile, competent, innovative and safe workers who can work collaboratively to solve problems and complete project-based work in various contexts.
+Learning in Visual Arts in Practice is connected to relevant industry practice and opportunities, promoting future employment and preparing students as agile, competent, innovative and safe workers who can work collaboratively to solve problems and complete project-based work in various contexts.

-A course of study in Visual Arts in Practice can establish a basis for further education and employment in a range of fields, including design, styling, decorating, illustrating, drafting, visual merchandising, make-up artistry, advertising, game design, photography, animation or ceramics.
+A course of study in Visual Arts in Practice can establish a basis for further education and employment in a range of fields, including creative industries, education, advertising and marketing, communications, humanities, health, recreation, science and technology.

-- · use visual arts practices
+- use visual arts practices

 - plan artworks

 - communicate ideas

-- evaluate artworks
+- · evaluate artworks